 Registration and Participation

-To ensure equal representation, inclusivity, and participation among all Commonwealth nations, over 30 Commonwealth countries (either through a society member or associate member of Commonwealth Chemistry) are being asked to nominate representatives and early career chemists to attend.
+To ensure equal representation, inclusivity, and participation among all Commonwealth nations, over 30 Commonwealth countries (either through a society member or associate member of Commonwealth Chemistry) have nominated representatives and early career chemists to attend.
 These specially selected delegates will join our invited speakers and panellists for a programme designed to maximise conversation and networking opportunities, fostering meaningful new international alliances and thus building partnerships for the future.

-If you would like to support or attend the Congress then download our sponsorship prospectus available below and please do to contact the Commonwealth Chemistry Secretariat with any questions.
+If you would like to support the Congress, download our sponsorship prospectus available below and please do to contact the Commonwealth Chemistry Secretariat with any questions.

 PROGRAMME